SartJ/SEMO_eCTF_Notes/Tester_Tool/README.md

 change the docker file back

 hash the decoder id - study which hashing algo to use - deadbeef - hashbeef12312234 (first boot)

+stress tester to reproduce the 10frames scenario

+python code to generate some abnormal messages